JEFH507/org-chart-goose-orchestrator/docs/grants/GRANT_PROPOSAL.md

 **We're asking for $100K over 12 months** to complete testing, harden security, scale infrastructure, and launch a sustainable open-source project with proven business model ($50K+ ARR validated).

-**The opportunity**: Enable **every enterprise** to deploy AI with complete data sovereignty, org structure respect, and full audit trails - all built on Goose, all open source, all community-driven.
+**The opportunity**: Enable **every enterprise** to deploy AI with complete data sovereignty, org structure respect, and full audit trails - all built on goose, all open source, all community-driven.

 **We're ready to deliver.**